shcarroll98/Project-One/README.md

  Our project will analyze Spotify’s underlying trends in the music industry from 2010 to 2019.
 The analysis will answer the following questions:

-•What is the average duration of songs based on genre?
+What is the average duration of songs based on genre?
 Is the difference between each average and the overall average statistically significant?

 Are specific music keys favored?
 Has this changed over the 2010s?
 What does variation in the data look like by genre?